Offbeatmammal/jsNoSpam/README.md

     * (optionally) the @ may be replaced with a * (the rot13 function looks for that)
     * (optionally) when creating the parameter you may further obfuscate it, eg <code>jsNSemail("rknzcyr"+"\*"+"rknzcyr.pbz");</code> or <code>jsNSemail(("zbp.rycznk"+"r\*r"+"ycznkr").split('').reverse().join(''));</code>
 * Require User Action:
-    * true: will require user action to reveal email address
+    * true: will require user action to reveal email address (recommended)
-    * false: will show the email address
+    * false: will show the email address without requiring interaction
 * Message: Text to over-ride the default text hiding an email address.
 This can either be just text, or HTML (eg includes styling or images).
 Remember, if using HTML to ensure it is [A11y friendly](http://a11yproject.com/) and suitable for cross-platform display.

 [see here for live sample](https://cdn.rawgit.com/Offbeatmammal/jsNoSpam/master/index.html).